nycu-caslab/CO2026/Lab1/README.md

 Before you start to write this lab, we will quickly introduce some basic instructions in RISC-V and what do they actually do.
 Please don't be nervous, take a deep breath and we will start to dive into assembly language.

-There are three basic functions you have to implement with assembly code.
-We have prepared the template of both c code and assembly code of these three functions and you have to filled the absence of assembly code in order to fulfill those three functions.
+There are four basic functions you have to implement with assembly code.
+We have prepared the template of both c code and assembly code of these four functions and you have to filled the absence of assembly code in order to fulfill those four functions.
 You may check simply check whether your code is correct by the output of c code or using ripes.

+- operators practice
-- max_element
+- max element
 - dynamic programming
-- fibonacci
+- binary search in recursion

 ### Brief Tutorial of assembly language